 Extracting great joy from walking mindfully.
-Not only marveling at the intricate and complex movement that I was able to master, but also at what I am able to mindfully capture with my senses, what I am able to see, hear, taste, smell and touch now that I am moving slowly and mindfully.
+Not only marveling at the intricate and complex movement that I was able to master, but also at what I am able to mindfully capture with my senses, what I am able to see, hear, smell, touch, and perhaps even taste now that I am moving slowly and mindfully.
 Paying greater attention to the world that surrounds me.
 Seeing things that I wasn’t able to see before.
 Stopping.
 Looking at the big things and the little ones, looking at what is near and what is far away from me.
 Seeing all the magic, mystery, and miracles that surround me.
 Letting the beauty penetrate me.

 Seeing what arises and what passes way.
 Noticing birth and death, the pleasant and the unpleasant, and the impermanence of all.
 Letting it all in.

 I feel the coolness of the breeze!
 I feel the warmth of the sun!

 I breathe and walk, I walk and breathe… slowly, mindfully!